COVID-19 pandemic in Newfoundland and Labrador: COVID-19 Omicron Variant Outbreak

 Another record-breaking, single-day increase of 431 new COVID-19 cases were announced on December 31, 2021.
 Also announced were 113 recoveries, as well as the province's nineteenth death due to COVID-19; the first death since November 24, 2021.
 There are now 1,746 active cases; the highest ever recorded in the province.

 Newfoundland and Labrador started the 2022 year with another record-breaking high of 442 new COVID-19 cases.
 The province also announced 38 new recoveries, leaving 2,150 active cases.
 One person is still hospitalized due to COVID-19.
 Minister of Health and Community Services, John Haggie, announced on his Facebook page that he has tested positive for COVID-19.
 Haggie stated that he was "feeling well with regular symptoms and isolating."
 He also thanked the health-care workers who are working tirelessly to identify cases and keeping Newfoundlanders and Labradorians safe.

 The Ministry of Health reported 466 new COVID-19 cases on January 2, 2022, along with 19 recoveries, leaving 2,597 active cases.

 On January 3, 2022, Dr. Janice Fitzgerald, Premier Andrew Furey, and Eastern Health Authority CEO David Diamond held an unexpected live media briefing to announce 519 new COVID-19 cases, 134 recoveries, and one new death; bringing the active caseload to 2,925 (another record).
-The death involved a woman in her 50's who resided in the Central Health region.
+The death involved a woman in her 50s who resided in the Central Health region.
 Following days of high case numbers and active caseloads, Dr. Fitzgerald announced that the entire province will move to a modified Alert Level 4, effective midnight on January 4, 2022.
 Fitzgerald asked residents to stick to their "Tight 10" in order to help a "public health system that is already running at 100% capacity in trying to identify positive-cases and their close contacts."
 Fitzgerald also stated that "The reality of this virus is that it's so infectious, most people will acquire it, but our health-care system can't stand the pressure of everyone acquiring it at the same time."
 The move to Alert Level 4 will remain for a period of two weeks, at which time it will be reassessed based on hospitalizations and daily new cases.
 Eastern Health Authority CEO David Diamond announced that 625 hospital staff are now in isolation, with 333 of them in the Eastern Health region, due to being exposed to COVID-19, or testing positive themselves.

 Health and Community Services announced 493 new COVID-19 cases on January 4, 2022, along with 164 recoveries, leaving a record 3,254 active cases.

 There were 479 new COVID-19 cases announced on January 5, 2021, along with 68 recoveries, leaving 3,665 active cases.
 There are now three people in hospital.